 So you did this thing and you were damn good at it, despite that illegal part.
 What do you plan on doing from here?

-I kind of want to take a look at the skill set that I had acquired from this experience and all that I have learned throughout these years and apply it in a way that has actual meaning.
-Something that centers on what’s important to me.
+I kinda want to take a look at the skill set that I had acquired from this experience and all that I had learned throughout these years and apply it in a way that has actual meaning.
+Something that centres around what’s important to me.
 Building a community and collaborating with other ambitious women is a really interesting area to me.
 I was always able to network and build environments, and a co-working space for women with a digital layer on top is really interesting.
-Not at the exclusion of men, my brand of feminism is not supremacy, it’s equality.
+And i have to say, not at the exclusion of men.
+My brand of feminism is not supremacy, it’s equality.
 But I recognize the power in shared experiences.

 So going back to the film, what was that one thing that surprised you the most when seeing your life reflected back on film?

 I just…couldn’t believe how someone could take this information I had given, and recreate it so well in such a compelling fashion.
 Seeing it come to life was amazing.
 It’s like Aaron was there.
 He didn’t deviate from the truth.
 A lot of films in this biopic category play with a lot of creative licenses, and yes, there was some of that in terms of how he dealt with certain composite characters, but the rest was all true.
 He found a way to weave it all together.

 So last question.
 Did Tobey Maguire ever reach out to you for treating you like shit and essentially asking you to bark like a seal for a tip?

 Can you ever look at this guy as Spiderman the same way again?